Doyle Arp

 The Gift That Just Keeps Giving

+It’s commendable that the new assessor and staff took the initiative to restore the property values for the 2008 tax year, but unfortunately, the law does not allow the county to go back and collect the lost property tax revenues it missed out on in previous years.
 The question begs an answer.
 Why would Arp take it upon himself to help an out of county developer while hurting Loudon County property owners?
 Anybody want to take a guess?
 No one likes to pay property taxes, but the one element that makes it bearable is the confidence that everyone is being treated fairly and equitably.
 But when you find that the rate of tax you pay is based on who you are rather than what you own, it angers people.
 And so it should.
+Loudon County

-Loudon County property owners are currently faced with higher property taxes and the potential of a $50 wheel tax.
-We could very well have Mr. Arp to thank for that.
+potential of a $50 wheel tax.
+We could very well have Mr. Arp to thank

 BACK